shaudi/MLBias/README.md

 The US Census Bureau xD team, in collaboration with the [10x](https://10x.gsa.gov) program, is building a library of machine learning and artificial intelligence resources to help combat bias introduced by bias and algorithms.
-We aim to create toolkits to diverse audiences encompassing both technical and non-technical users.
+We aim to create tools and resources for diverse audiences encompassing both technical and non-technical users.

 ## WHY: